markusaksli/billion-row-challenge-cpp/README.md

 # Billion Row Challenge C++
 I made this for fun to take a shot at the Java 1BRC in C++.
 I managed to get a 64x speedup compared to the naive solution (from 196 seconds to 3).

-Contains performant code to generate data and a couple of solutions.
+Contains much more performant code to generate the input data.

 ## Results